 In attendance: 1 x Wickford, 1 x Brentwood, 1 x Chelmsford, 1 x Basildon

-Firefighters were called to a house fire in Colchester this evening after a candle fell over and caught a bed alight.
+Firefighters were called to a house fire in Billericay this morning (Monday 22 March) after the residents noticed that a candle had caught the curtains alight.

 - Make sure candles are secured in a proper holder and are away from materials that may catch fire – like curtains.

 - Put candles out when you leave the room, and make sure they’re put out completely at night.